Taxr Team

 Read More

-Taxr for Australian Accountants: Client Receipt Portal
+Taxr for Accountants: Australia & UK Client Receipt Portal

 The biggest time sink in tax preparation isn’t the technical work – it’s chasing clients for receipts and manually entering expenses.
 You know the pattern: BAS quarter closes, you ask your client for their records, and you receive a shoebox of crumpled paper, a folder of blurry phone photos, and a sheepish “I think I lost a few.”
 Taxr gives you a free accountant portal and a client-facing scanning app that work together so your clients capture receipts all year and you get clean, ATO-aligned data when you need it.